d-w-arnold/Gambit_Cipher_Quiz/README.md

 # Gambit Cipher Quiz

-These are my solutions to the Gambit Quiz, in order to apply for a job with Gambit Research:
+These are my solutions to the Gambit Cipher Quiz, in order to apply for a job with Gambit Research:

 https://gambitresearch.com/quiz/